layground/pockaw/README.md

 ### 🌟 What Will You Get

-* **100% Free & Open Source**: Completely free, with open access to the source code — FOREVER!
+* **100% Free & Open Source**: Completely free, no hidden costs, with open access to the source code — FOREVER!
 * **Cross-Platform**: Seamless use across Android, iOS*, macOS*, Windows, Linux*, and even the browser.
 Take your budget management anywhere!
 * **No Registration Needed**: Jump right in without the hassle of creating an account or request any access like spreadsheet-based does.
 * **No Ads, Always**: Say goodbye to annoying ads; Pockaw is focused solely on helping you manage your finances.